trinker/Make_Task/README.md

 # Make_Task
-A minimal Example for Scheduling Windows Tasks with R
+A Minimal Example for Scheduling Windows Tasks with R

 Also see:
   - [Blog Post](https://trinkerrstuff.wordpress.com/2015/02/11/scheduling-r-tasks-via-windows-task-scheduler/)